anond0rf/vecchioclient/README-en.md

     ```

     In this case, default values will be assigned to the other fields.
-    **Thread** is the only **mandatory** field checked by the client but keep in mind that, as the rules vary across boards and because of board settings, more fields are probably required for replying.
+    **Board** and **Thread** are the only **mandatory** fields checked by the client but keep in mind that, as the rules vary across boards and because of board settings, more fields are probably required for replying.

 ### Custom Client Configuration